-PARTS 1, 3, 5, 8, 9, 13, 15, 17, 18 AND 19: INTERIM ORDERS
+PARTS 1, 3, 6, 9, 10, 15, 18, 20, 21, 22: INTERIM ORDERS

 Eight parts of the Bill amend various statutes to provide a new power permitting the responsible Minister to make interim orders in situations where immediate action is required.
-Two other parts, dealing with the Aeronautics Act and the Canadian Environmental Protection Act, 1999, extend the power of the Minister to make such orders.
+Two other parts, dealing with the Aeronautics Act and the Canadian Environmental Protection

+Act, 1999, extend the power of the Minister to make such orders.
 The statutes being amended to introduce the power, and the respective Ministers, are:

-- Department of Health Act Minister of Health; - Food and Drugs Act Minister of Health;

-- Hazardous Products Act Minister of Health; - Navigable Waters Act Minister of Fisheries and Oceans; - Pest Control Products Act Minister of Health; - Quarantine Act Minister of Health; - Radiation Emitting Devices Act Minister of Health; and - Canada Shipping Act, Canada Shipping Act, 2001(3) Ministers of Transport and Fisheries and Oceans.
+- Department of Health Act Minister of Health; - Food and Drugs Act Minister of Health; - Hazardous Products Act Minister of Health; - Navigable Waters Protection Act Minister of Fisheries and Oceans; - Pest Control Products Act Minister of Health; - Quarantine Act Minister of Health; - Radiation Emitting Devices Act Minister of Health; and - Canada Shipping Act; Canada Shipping Act, 2001(4) Ministers of Transport and Fisheries and Oceans.

-With the exception of the extension of powers under the Aeronautics Act (Part 1 of the Bill) and the Canadian Environmental Protection Act (CEPA, Part 2 of the Bill), the interim order provisions follow a similar pattern:
+With the exception of the extension of powers under the Aeronautics Act (Part 1 of the Bill) and the Canadian Environmental Protection Act (CEPA, Part 3 of the Bill), the interim order provisions follow a similar pattern:

-- The Minister may make an interim order on a matter that would otherwise be required to be made, in a regulation or otherwise, by the Governor in Council. - An interim order may be made if the Minister believes that immediate action is required to deal with a significant risk, direct or indirect, to human life, health, safety, security, or the environment, depending on the statute. - An interim order must be published in the Canada Gazette within 23 days. - An interim order ceases to have effect after 45 days (compared to 90 days in Bill C-42) unless it has been, variously, confirmed by the Governor in Council, repealed or has lapsed, or been replaced by an identical regulation; even if approved by the Governor in Council, the maximum time an interim order may remain in effect is one year. - New to this Bill is the requirement to table a copy of each interim order in Parliament within 15 sitting days after it has been made. - A person who contravenes an interim order that has not yet been published in the Canada Gazette cannot be convicted of an offence unless the person has been notified of the order, or unless reasonable steps have been taken to inform those likely to be affected by it. - Interim orders are exempt from certain requirements of the Statutory Instruments Act, the most important of which are:
+- The Minister may make an interim order on a matter that would otherwise be required to be made, in a regulation or otherwise, by the Governor in Council. - An interim order may be made if the Minister believes that immediate action is required to deal with a significant risk, direct or indirect, to human life, health, safety, security, or the environment, depending on the statute. - An interim order must be published in the Canada Gazette within 23 days. - An interim order ceases to have effect after 14 days (compared to 45 days in Bill C-55 and 90 days in Bill C-42) unless it has been, variously, confirmed by the Governor in Council, repealed or has lapsed, or been replaced by an identical regulation; even if approved by the Governor in Council, the maximum time an interim order may remain in effect is one year. - A copy of each interim order must be tabled in each House of Parliament within 15 days after it has been made.
+Tabling with the Clerk will suffice if the House is not then sitting.(5)

-(3) The latter Act received Royal Assent on 1 November 2001 and will largely repeal the Canada Shipping Act.
+(4) The latter Act received royal assent on 1 November 2001 and will largely repeal the Canada Shipping Act.